Power Gauge Report is an investing newsletter run by Marc Chaikin.

 They make the majority of their revenue through upsells.

 That's why they market to customers so heavily.
-The real money is in the products that costs thousands per year and the only people buying those services are the ones who bought the cheap ones first.
+The real money is in the products that cost thousands per year, and the only people buying those services are the ones who bought the cheap ones first.

 Promotes Products From Scammers

-Another thing you need to understand is you're not just going to get promoted products from Chaikin if you buy The Power Gauge Report..
+Another thing you need to understand is that you're not just going to get promoted products from Chaikin if you buy The Power Gauge Report.

-For example, Teeka Tiwari runs Palm Beach Research Group which is owned by Marketwise.
+For example, Teeka Tiwari runs the Palm Beach Research Group, which is owned by Marketwise.

-Teeka is a life long scammer that's worked for some of the worst brokerages imaginable.
+Teeka is a lifelong scammer who's worked for some of the worst brokerages imaginable.

 So Teeka can never again buy and sell securities for customers and can't work at any company that does this in any capacity.

-Marketwise markets Teeka like a trusted expert and will send promotions for his products that cost thousands of dollars a year.
+Marketwise markets Teeka is a trusted expert and will send promotions for his products that cost thousands of dollars a year.

-Yet Marketwise will tell you he's a beloved investor and that you should buy his services that cost thousands.
+Yet Marketwise will tell you he's a beloved investor and that you should buy his services, which cost thousands.

 I guess the question you need to ask yourself is this:

-Do I really want to give people like this my money and is Power Gauge Report worth the headache?
+Do I really want to give people like this my money, and is the Power Gauge Report worth the headache?

 Recommended: The Best Place To Get Stock Picks